rubenpieters/derive-het/README.md

 hcmpSimpleGadt (SimpleGadtT2{}) (SimpleGadtT1{}) == GT
 ```

-We can derive the implementation for the following functions automatically:

 We can also use `genHetEq` or `genHetLte` to derive an equality or less-than-or-equal test, based on the above comparison function.

 Examples can be found in the examples folder.